What Mortgage Can You Get For £700 Per Month?

 If you want your repayments to be £700 a month, you can opt for either a capital repayment mortgage or an interest-only mortgage.

-Interest-only mortgages are a good way to keep your monthly repayments down because with these, you only pay back the interest on the loan each month.
+Interest-only mortgages are a good way to keep your monthly repayments down because you only pay back the interest on the loan each month.
 You then repay the original amount borrowed as a lump sum at the end of your mortgage term.
 With capital repayment mortgages, your monthly payments go towards paying back the interest and some of the initial loan.

 Connect with an expert broker who can help with your monthly budget